Updates

 Texas Children's child life specialists can help you and your child prepare for a visit and ease fears about medical procedures.
 Our specialists explain procedures in a kid-friendly way and keep children calm through creative interventions including toys, music, and special breathing techniques.

 MRI mock scanners look and sound like a real scanner but on a smaller scale.
 It has a bed that children can lie on and travel into a tunnel like a real scanner.
 The MR-I Got This scanner makes loud noises while the pictures are being taken.
 The mock scanner simulates those noises and prepares a child for what to expect.
 Allowing a child to practice their scan before they enter the real scanner helps them better understand their role (to lie still) and become more comfortable with something that is unfamiliar to them.
-A generous donation from the Cook Family of Houston has made this exciting new technology possible.
-The MRI mock scanner is currently available in the Texas Medical Center Campus and coming soon to the West Campus.
-Call 832-826-5371 to discuss scheduling an appointment.
+The MRI mock scanner is currently available in the Texas Medical Center Campus and the West Campus.

 Texas Children’s Hospital welcomes the opportunity to provide second opinions and collaborate with you or your health care providers about your care.
 All second opinion cases are reviewed by a board-certified pediatric radiologist.